Family Financial Centers logo

 Is Family Financial Centers a good franchise to own?

 Whether Family Financial Centers is a good franchise depends on your goals, experience, and local market.
 Key factors from the 2025 FDD: Family Financial Centers operates 52 locations, received a legal risk score of 100/100, a training and support score of 84/100.
-Financial performance data is disclosed in Item 19.
+Financial performance data from Item 19 is being compiled.
 Prospective franchisees should review the full Franchise Disclosure Document and consult with a franchise attorney before making any investment decision.

 Is a Family Financial Centers franchise worth the investment?

 The value of a Family Financial Centers franchise investment depends on factors such as location, operator experience, and market demand.
 The initial investment ranges from $224,470 to $308,670.
-Family Financial Centers disclosed average gross sales of $261,757 in 2025.
 Franchise investments carry inherent risk, and prospective buyers should conduct thorough due diligence before committing capital.

 How long does it take to break even with a Family Financial Centers franchise?